Darkane: The Sinister Supremacy (2012–present)

 On 30 July 2012, it was announced that Darkane was back in the studio recording their sixth studio album, which they plan to release in early 2013.
 Once released, this will be their first studio album since 2008's Demonic Art and with Lawrence Mackrory on vocals since 1999's Rusted Angel.

 The album's title The Sinister Supremacy and release date of 28 June 2013, was announced on 4 April 2013.
 Regarding the title, the band said: "The Sinister Supremacy is a metaphor for the evil that controls us.
 It's the dark part of our minds and it's inside us all.
 It tells us it's OK to do bad things, to hurt other people, and hurt ourselves.
 It guides us into making choices based on pure selfishness, and it thrives on complete chaos."

 The track listing and the album cover, were revealed on 9 May 2013.
 The album cover was done by Carlos Holmberg (ex-Soilwork) and the cover is a Rorschach test as seen by an individual who has completely succumbed to the sinister supremacy, according to the band.

-On June 24th 2022, after 9 years the band released their long awaited follow-up to 2013's The Sinister Supremacy titled Inhuman Spirits.
+On 24 June 2022, after 9 years the band released their long-awaited follow-up to 2013's The Sinister Supremacy titled Inhuman Spirits.

+On 16 May 2024, the band announced that vocalist Lawrence Mackrory had departed the band.
+Less than a week later, the band announced Tobiasz Derengowski as their new vocalist.